Dedicated to Finding Alternatives to the Death Penalty for Over a Decade

 President: Mac Goekler

-Mac Goekler is Chair of the Peace Ministry Network, a Unitarian Universalist group dedicated to building a culture of peace.
+Mac Goekler is a member of Unitarian Universalists of Southern Delaware and chairs the UU Peace Ministry Network, a Unitarian Universalist group dedicated to building a culture of peace.
 He is a retired manufacturing executive and resides in Rehoboth Beach, DE with his spouse Susan.

 Treasurer: Arthur Thexton